ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 You will notice the `%>%` or `|>` (both are same) symbol throughout the workshop.
 This is called a pipe operator and it is part of the [**magrittr** package](https://magrittr.tidyverse.org/){:target="_blank"}.
 It is used through the tidyverse to string many operations together.

-The library has [another workshop](https://ubc-library-rc.github.io/data-manipulation-dplyr){:target="_blank"}, where we go over the pipe operator more in detail.
+UBC Library has [another workshop](https://ubc-library-rc.github.io/data-manipulation-dplyr){:target="_blank"}, where we go over the pipe operator more in detail.

 R has built in keyboard shortcuts (CMD+Shift+M for MAC; CTRL+Shift+M for PC) to get the pipe operator instead of actually typing out % > % every time.